intellisys/Runaterra-Docs/index.md

 # Project overview

-Runaterra (formerly called Intranet) is one of many internal projects at [Intellisys D. Corp.](http://www.intellisysdcorp.com/) and provides services to the following company's departments:
+Runaterra(Also known as Tribe and formerly called Intranet) is one of many internal projects at [Intellisys D. Corp.](http://www.intellisysdcorp.com/) and provides services to the following company's departments:

  - Human Resources
  - Accounting